 River Ice Safety

-Generally, clear blue ice is the strongest.
+Clear blue ice is usually the strongest.
 White opaque (snow ice) is half as strong as blue ice.
-Grey ice is unsafe - indicating the presence of water.
+Grey ice is unsafe, indicating the presence of water.